sitiporn/DebiasNeuro-components/README.md

     - [ ] compute causal effect between LOL set and LOL set replaced by average output neurons of HOL set
     - [ ] compute causal effect of all samples between original one and the one replaced by average output neurons of HOL set and  LOL set

+- [ ] compute NIE and TE using replace the feature

 ## Tackles
 1. modifying embedding space to do counterfactual inference
 2. modifying input and applying casual inference theory
+3. using interpretability technique to find meaning of what we intervene and to find candidates components
+4. intervene output of activation replace feature value of [CLS] of original one (no-treatment) by treatment one